-There are a lot of things to do and see in Vientiane, just ask the concierge desk at the Crowne Plaza Vientiane hotel.
+There are a lot of things to do in Vientiane, Laos; just ask the concierge desk at the Crowne Plaza Vientiane hotel.
 They can point out some of the major attractions and even arrange a sightseeing trip that will show you the wonders and monuments of the city.

 Just remember to take along a camera, plenty of sunscreen and some water with you.
 While your driving to the various sights, be sure to look for the beautiful French-colonial architecture that’s located all around the city, it truly defines the charm and beauty of Vientiane.